rinigus/patcher/README.md

   * `./makezip.sh`

-  You (maybe) will be asked for sudo password again to make get all files in system (permissions of some files).
+  You maybe be asked for sudo password again to make get all files in system (permissions of some files).

   Flashable ZIP should be under "zip" subfolder under name update.android.zip